And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 You don't expect to be paid back for the cost of this, do you?

-Don't look, that's not gonna happen.
+Look, that's not going to happen.

-That's that's totally unrealistic.
+That's totally unrealistic.

-That there's no end of that.
+There's no end to that.

 In fact, it's the other end of the spectrum you need to be looking at.